020 88309782

 Guide to Removing and Replacing Real Wood Floors

-Guide to removing and replacing real wood floorsEven the best wood flooring, the highest quality and durable one, would require replacement at some point.
-Despite the fact that real wood floors are designed to last up to a whole century, over time they will get too worn and often too damaged.
+Guide to removing and replacing real wood floorsEven the best wood flooring, the highest quality and durable one would require replacement at some point.
+Even though real wood floors are designed to last up to a whole century, over time they will get too worn and often too damaged.
 Accidents can happen even to the best wood floor owners who ensure proper and regular upkeep for their favourite wooden floor.
 Depending on the type of installation and type of real wood flooring, you can attempt DIY-ing the replacement of your wooden floor or you can always opt for hiring a professional team with experience and knowledge to do the job properly.

 The most important aspect that will determine whether or not you will be able to attempt DIY-ing the project is whether it comes to solid wood, engineered wood or parquet flooring.
 Another important factor that will have an impact on the whole project is the size of the area you are going to work on.
 Finally, the cost factor is also very important.
 Whether you will attempt a DIY project or hire professional assistance also depends on the budget you work with.
 Normally, a DIY project would cost less than hiring a professional but this is not necessarily the case for all DIY projects.